mare-imbrium/hackercli/README.md

 ### hacker-curse

-This uses nokogiri to parse the actual Hackernews (or reddit) page, and can print on the CLI as well as be used as a library for another application. hacker-curse also provides a curses interface for viewing titles and comments, and launching the article or comments page in the GUI browser.
+hacker-curse uses nokogiri to parse the actual Hackernews (or reddit) page, and can print on the CLI as well as be used as a library for another application. hacker-curse also provides a curses interface for viewing titles and comments, and launching the article or comments page in the GUI browser.